SwapnilGavit/Web-to-App-Encryption-using-HTTPS-Protocol/README.md

 ## Setup Instructions

-The guide is divided into nine key steps, detailed in the `Web to App Encryption using HTTPS Protocol (2).html` file.
+The guide is divided into nine key steps, detailed in the `Web to App Encryption using HTTPS Protocol.html` file.
 Below is a high-level overview:

 1. **Create Root CA**: Generate a self-signed Root CA certificate and key to sign other certificates.
 2. **Tomcat Server Certificate**: Create a certificate and key for Tomcat, including Subject Alternative Names (SANs).